iterative/dvc.org/content/docs/user-guide/pipelines/running-pipelines.md

 <admon type="warn">

 In DVC>=3.0, `--allow-missing` will not skip data saved with DVC<3.0 because the hash type changed in DVC 3.0, which DVC considers a change to the data.
+To migrate data to the new hash type, run `dvc cache migrate --dvc-files`.
 See more information about [upgrading from DVC 2.x to 3.0](/doc/user-guide/upgrade).

 </admon>